 Following residency, pathologists are eligible to take the rigorous multi-day American Board of Pathology board certification examination to demonstrate their competency in anatomic and clinical pathology.
-Those who complete subspecialty fellowships become eligible to take the board examinations in those subspecialties to confirm their additional expertise in those areas.
+Those who complete subspecialty fellowships become eligible to take additional board examinations in those subspecialties to confirm their additional expertise in those areas.
 Pathologists who complete these examinations successfully become certified by the American Board of Pathology.
-Periodic re-certification of pathologists is now required to demonstrate continued competence and expertise.
+Periodic re-certification of pathologists is required to demonstrate continued competence and expertise.

 What is cytology/cytopathology?

 Cytopathology is the examination of individual cells to look for disease or abnormality.
 Examples of a cytology specimen would be a Pap test (gyn cytology) or a fine needle aspirate of a thyroid nodule (non-gyn cytology).
 The cells are examined under a microscope to look for distinguishing abnormal characteristics.